Applying

 It helps to know there isn't one single thing called "a consultant."
 There are a few.

 A writing or essay consultant works with your student on their applications.
 This can be a real gift, especially if you have a teenager who would rather do almost anything than take feedback from you (which is to say, a teenager), or a student who needs a little extra support around a learning difference.
-Sometimes a calm outside voice gets more done in an hour than a parent can in a whole weekend.
+Sometimes a calm outside voice gets more done in an hour than you can in a whole weekend.